Animal Shuttle Service for pets being altered at our clinic now being added at locations near you!

 - What is a feral/free-roaming cat?

 - Feral cats are cats that are unable to be handled and demonstrate unsocial behavior toward people.
 Free-roaming cats include lost, abandoned, loosely-owned and stray cats in addition to feral cats.
+These cats spend 100% of their time outdoors.

 - What services are available to feral/free-roaming cats at Northwest Spay & Neuter Center?